LaurentVeyssier/Analysis_AirBnB_Boston/docs/README.md

 ![](../assets/frequentation_vs_price.png)

-**2. QUESTION #2: Is there a general upward trend of both new Airbnb listings and total Airbnb visitors to Boston?
+**QUESTION #2: Is there a general upward trend of both new Airbnb listings and total Airbnb visitors to Boston?
 Is there a before and after COVID ?**

 Looking at the data over the last years, we can clearly see a growing trend in both the number of properties available and the number of visitors posting reviews about their stay.
 Additionally, there is an observable drop in 2020 due to the COVID lockdowns and travel restrictions, yet we believe that:
 - a catch-up in tourism drove higher activity during the second part of 2021,